 Taking this route made for two long days (about 23km each) so we opted to spend two nights at Amethyst Lakes and enjoyed a more relaxing day doing some day hikes around the lakes and taking many photos of the Ramparts in different lighting.

 We spent the night in Jasper beforehand to get an early start and parked our car at the Portal Creek Trailhead along the Marmot Basin road.

-Once there, we put on our heavy packs and prepared for a long and tough 23km into Amethyst Lakes.
+Once there, we put on our trusty osprey packs and prepared for a long and tough 23km into Amethyst Lakes.
 Those with more time or who would like to do less kilometers each day could camp one night at Portal Creek campground at 8.5kms in or at Maccarib campground at 20kms in.

 A Bear on the Portal Creek Trail

 The first portion of the trail is in thick, mossy woods that parallel a loud rushing stream (portal creek).
 With berries on the side of the trail this is prime bear habitat.

 Parks Canada and my two separate bear awareness training courses will tell you that the best way to prevent a bear encounter on the trail is to be loud.
 Ideally, the bear will hear you and move off the trail and if you’re lucky, you’ll catch a glimpse of him as he scampers away.
 Surprising a bear on the trail is NEVER something that you would want to happen since they can behave aggressively in response.